 The island features some incredible waterfalls and exudes a real feral and Jurassic charm.
 From massive cliffs to subterranean caverns, Cocos Island is a photographer’s dream and a haven for those looking to explore a piece of something that feels unspoiled.

 A real-life Treasure Island

-Isla del Coco is not just a stunning island and valued scuba diving location.
+Isla del Coco is not just a stunning, uninhabited island, UNESCO World Heritage area and valued scuba diving location.
 It is also a real-life treasure island!
 The most valuable treasure that is said to have been buried on the island, is the Treasure of Lima.
 The Spanish had had control over Lima since the 16th century.
 In the following centuries, the Catholic church had gathered a huge and immensely valuable treasure in the city of Lima.
 By 1820, the war for independence gained momentum and the church felt the need to protect its riches by transporting the; to Mexico.
 Captain William Thompson, commander of the Mary Dear, was charged with this mission.
 Unable to resist the temptation of the enormous wealth they were transporting, Thompson and his crew succumbed to piracy.
 Cocos Island is said to be the location where the Treasure of Lima is buried.
 The belief in the truth behind this legend is so great, that around 500 treasure expeditions have been organized.
 So far, nothing has been found.